joshmn/auto_previews/README.md

 end
 ```

-`auto_preview!` will do some lazy metaprogramming to create your mailer previews, like so:
+`auto_preview!` will do some metaprogramming to create your mailer previews, like so:

 ```ruby
   post = Post.first